 Your coach may be equipped with an iPod Connection to play your iPod through the dash radio.
-The iPod Connection is either located on the dash, a cord inside the drawer below CD/ DVD player, or on the CD/DVD player (located on the lower dash).
+Plug your iPod cable into the USB port on the face of the dash radio core unit (located on the lower dash).

 Radio Remote Controls